Olympiacos B.C.: 2018–2019 season: Withdrawal from the League in 2019 with the motto: "Until the end"

-The club's former coach, Ioannis Sfairopoulos, stated that Olympiacos chose the extreme way to change a situation that existed for years, something they tried to do in various ways in the past but nothing worked, and that they have to change the status in Greek basketball.
+The club's former coach, Giannis Sfairopoulos, stated that Olympiacos chose the extreme way to change a situation that existed for years, something they tried to do in various ways in the past but nothing worked, and that they have to change the status in Greek basketball.
 Panathinaikos' coach, Rick Pitino, stated that Greek basketball needs Olympiacos and asked from them to change their mind.
 Hellenic Basketball Federation's president, George Vassilakopoulos, after his long-lasting silence, stated: "It will be a disaster for basketball, for such a great club with a history like Olympiacos to play in the second division and a solution must be reached fast.
-I’m clear about this".
+I'm clear about this".
 Newly appointed Greek Deputy Minister for Sports, Lefteris Avgenakis, and Vassilakopoulos, both agreed that Olympiacos should be part of the Greek Basket League and that a solution should be found, while his predecessor, Giorgos Vasiliadis, also accused of his passive stance, revealed that he had requested FIBA to send foreign referees to the league games.
 However, no action was taken maybe due to Panathinaikos constant threats that they would withdraw from the league, if Olympiacos remained in the first division.
 In the meantime, Olympiacos appeals about the league last matchday's legality were rejected, and they decided to take the Hellenic Basketball Clubs Association to the sports court.

 Finally, Olympiacos announced that they decided to register an entirely separate squad for the 2019–20 Greek second division and 2019–20 Greek Cup, for reasons of legality, and that squad would be a secondary "B" team, with a different name (Olympiacos B Development Team) and using the Peace and Friendship Stadium's practice court as their home arena, with the senior team playing exclusively in EuroLeague, which "has all the elements that characterize a serious, modern and reliable league", according to their announcement.
-After losing the first EuroLeague game of the season against ASVEL, Olympiacos and David Blatt parted ways.
+After losing the first EuroLeague game of the season against ASVEL Villeurbanne, Olympiacos and David Blatt parted ways.
 His assistant Kęstutis Kemzūra became the head coach of the team until the end of the season.

-Return and treble in 2021-22

-The situation in the Greek federation changed.
-New faces took over the fate of Greek basketball.
-Olympiacos returned to the championship and in the 2021-22 season won the championship, the cup and the super cup, while also competing in the final four of the Euroleague.

-Kit manufacturers and shirt sponsors

-Since 1985, Olympiacos had a specific kit manufacturer and a shirt sponsor.
-The following table shows in detail the shirt sponsors and kit manufacturers of Olympiacos by year: